Sidhu calls Modi 'anti-national', accuses him of selling interest of the nation

 [Muslim votes remarks: Case registered against Sidhu for violating poll code]

-"Adani and Ambani accompanied the prime minister on foreign visits and 18 big projects, which should have ideally been given to government companies, were handed over to them," he claimed.
+"Adani and Ambani accompanied the Prime Minister on foreign visits and 18 big projects, which should have ideally been given to government companies, were handed over to them," he claimed.

 The Congress leader alleged that the "chowkidar" took care only of the rich and ignored the rest 99 per cent of the population.

-"And the prime minister says he's the chowkidar of the nation.
+"And the Prime Minister says he's the chowkidar of the nation.
 He's the chowkidar of the top 1 per cent of the population.
 He never took chairmen of government companies along with him on his foreign tours.
 Are government firms not good enough?"
 Sidhu asked.

-The cricketer-turned-politician alleged that under the "chowkidar's" watch, PSUs like Bharat Heavy Electricals Limited, Bharat Sanchar Nigam Limited and Hindustan Aeronautics Limited turned into loss-making enterprises.
-"While BSNL is grappling with a loss of Rs 8,000 cr, the prime minister is endorsing Reliance Jio, which has posted a huge profit.
+The cricketer-turned-politician alleged that under the "chowkidar's" watch, PSUs like Bharat Heavy Electricals Limited (BHEL), Bharat Sanchar Nigam Limited (BSNL) and Hindustan Aeronautics Limited (HAL) turned into loss-making enterprises.
+"While BSNL is grappling with a loss of Rs 8,000 cr, the Prime Minister is endorsing Reliance Jio, which has posted a huge profit.
 While SBI is reeling under NPAs, Modi can be seen in advertisements of Paytm," he alleged.

 [Pakistan sympathisers can contact Sidhu for visas: Giriraj Singh]

 "Modi sold the interest of the nation.
 He's anti-national," Sidhu alleged.
-The prime minister should stop harping on the issue of nationalism to garner votes and talk about the matters of national interest, he said.
+The Prime Minister should stop harping on the issue of nationalism to garner votes and talk about the matters of national interest, he said.

 PTI